 - GEF was established during the Rio Earth Summit of 1992.

-- 183 nations are united under GEF in partnership with civil society organizations (CSOs).
-International institutions, private sector etc with the purpose of addressing the environmental issues across the globe.
+- 183 nations are united under GEF in partnership with civil society organizations (CSOs), international institutions, private sector, etc. to address the environmental issues across the globe.

 - The financial mechanism was established to help tackle our planet’s most pressing environmental problems.
-It provides funds to the developing countries and transition economies for projects related to climate change, Biodiversity, ozone layer.
+It provides funds to the developing countries and transition economies for projects related to climate change, biodiversity, the ozone layer, etc.

 As an independently operating financial organization, GEF addresses six designated focal areas which are listed below.